Djphoenix719/PDFoundry/README.md

 If you wish to build PDFoundry yourself - most commonly because you want it on a system that doesn't appear on Foundry's website - you can do the following.

 1. Clone the repository to your modules folder
-2. cd into the new directory
+2. Open a terminal, navigate to the repository directory
-2. `npm install`
+3. Run `npm install`
-3. `gulp build`
+4. Run `gulp build`

 You have two options for installing it into a system now that PDFoundry is built.

+> :warning: Both the below options assume your have cloned the repository into `data\modules\pdfoundry`.
+If you have not, copy the root repository folder into your modules folder now.

 ##### Option 1
 > Symlink

-In my effort to make this as easy as possible, provided you have cloned into your modules folder, there's a gulp script to help you.
-Run `gulp link --system your_system_folder_name`.

-A symlink will allow easy updates by letting you simply do `git pull` then `gulp rebuild` from the PDFoundry repository folder
+A symbolic link will allow easy updates by letting run `git pull && gulp rebuild`

+1. Navigate to the repository directory in a terminal window
+2. Run `gulp link --system your_system_folder_name`

 ##### Option 2
 > Manual

-Copy the "pdfoundry-dist" folder created during the build into your system directory.
-There is a node script you can use to install.

-Run `node pdfoundry-dist/scripts/install.js` from your **system directory**.

-> :warning: `pdfoundry-dist/scripts/install.js` will not work.
-You MUST specify the script to be ran with `node`.
+If you don't wish to use a symbolic link you can just install it once.

+1. Navigate to the repository directory in a terminal window
+2. Run `gulp install --system your_system_folder_name`

 ### API Examples